-A work-related cause of death is the result of an occupational illness or injury and the cause is determined to be compensable under the Virginia Workers' Compensation Act.
-If you die while you are an active member from a work-related cause, your named beneficiary will be eligible for a lump-sum payment of any funds remaining in your member contribution account.
+A work-related cause of death is the result of an occupational illness or injury that occurs on the job and the cause is determined to be compensable under the Virginia Workers' Compensation Act.
+If you die while you are an active member from a work-related cause, your named beneficiary will be eligible for a lumpsum payment of any funds remaining in your member contribution account.
 In addition, your spouse, natural or legally adopted minor child or parent will be eligible for a monthly benefit according to an order of precedence (see next page).
 If this individual also is your named beneficiary, he or she will receive both benefits.